GoogleChrome/web.dev/src/site/content/en/blog/web-bundles/index.md

   </figcaption>
 </figure>

-You could also try out other sample web bundles:
+You could also try out other sample web bundles (these no longer seem to work on Android Chrome):

 - [web.dev.wbn](https://storage.googleapis.com/web-dev-assets/web-bundles/web.dev.wbn) is a
    snapshot of the entire web.dev site, as of 2019 October 15.